Documentation Index

 Available Operators

-The table below summarizes the operators available to you when building an audience.
-We’ve included both the operator as shown in the UI, and also what the operator is when used in code as described in the API Reference.| Category | Operator | Code | Use Cases |
+The table below summarizes operators when defining an audience in the UI or API.
+We’ve included both the operator as shown in the UI and the code value used in the Audiences API.| Category | Operator | Code | Use Cases |

 |---|---|---|---|